 We noticed the colorful wedding invitations painted on the outside walls of many houses and the dates indicated very recent marriages.
-It seems this is a way of the fort wallahs to invite people around or may be to tell people which are the house hosting the wedding.
+It seems this is a way of the fort wallahs to invite people around or maybe to tell people which are house hosting the wedding.

-The lanes through the gates lead to a chauraha or a central courtyard called Dussehra Chowk.
-And I infer that the festival must have been celebrated here or may be is still celebrated.
+The lanes through the gates lead to a Chauraha or a central courtyard called Dussehra Chowk.
+And I infer that the festival must have been celebrated here or maybe is still celebrated.
 Around this courtyard are royal palaces including the one belonging to the ladies of the palace.
-A door has palms marks painted around it and I was told that these were by the Satis.
+A door has palm marks painted around it and I was told that these were by Satis.
 That is ladies who burnt themselves on the pyres of their husbands and hence were revered.

-Recommend you to read following blog posts on other tourist attractions near Jaisalmer Fort.
+Recommend you to read the following blog posts on other tourist attractions nearby.